thomasspina/Superchip-Emulator/README.md

 ```cpp
 constexpr float EMULATOR_FREQ = 1 / 500.0;
 ```
-this would make the emulator run faster, which could be benificial for certain games like space invaders.
+this would make the emulator run faster, which could be beneficial for certain games like space invaders.
 #### Graphics
 The emulator has a 64x32 display, which isn't much.
 So in this rendition of the emulator, the screen is scaled up by a factor of 20.
 This scale can be changed according to your needs by modifying the following line in the [constants](include/constants.hpp) file.
 ```cpp